deruelle/mobicents/servers/sip-presence/release/standalone-README.txt

 ----> REQUIREMENTS:

-The XDMS and PS depends on the Mobicents Http-Servlet and SIP 11 RAs.
+The XDMS and PS depends on the Mobicents JAIN SLEE Http-Servlet and SIP 11 RAs.
 You need to deploy those RAs prior to the installation of
 the servers.
-File dependencies.xml can deploy/undeploy those components, use:

-* "ant -f dependencies.xml deploy" to hard deploy SIP11 and HTTP-SERVLET RAs to Mobicents AS
-* "ant -f dependencies.xml deploy-jmx" to deploy SIP11 and HTTP-SERVLET RAs to Mobicents AS, via JMX
-* "ant -f dependencies.xml undeploy" to hard undeploy SIP11 and HTTP-SERVLET RAs from Mobicents AS
-* "ant -f dependencies.xml undeploy-jmx" to undeploy SIP11 and HTTP-SERVLET RAs from Mobicents AS, via JMX
+Make sure that JBOSS_HOME environment variable is set and pointing to the Mobicents JAIN SLEE server.

 IMPORTANT, at the moment the XDM Server is not compatible with JDK 1.6!